arm/remoteproc-runtime/docs/USAGE.md

 ## Containerd Shim

-1. **Install the shim**
+1. **Install the shim and runtime**

-    The simples way is to copy the `containerd-shim-remoteproc-v1` binary to `/usr/local/bin`.
+    The simplest way is to make the `containerd-shim-remoteproc-v1` and `remoteproc-runtime` available in your `$PATH`.

-    ℹ️ Install the shim on the machine that physically runs the containers, not on the client machine.
-For example, if you're managing containers on a remote machine via `docker`, `k3s`, or other container runtimes, install the shim on the remote machine where containerd is actually executing the containers.
+    ℹ️ Install both binaries on the machine that physically runs the containers, not on the client machine.
+For example, if you're managing containers on a remote machine via `docker`, `k3s`, or other container runtimes, install the binaries on the remote machine where containerd is actually executing the containers.

 1. **Prepare a container image**